planetary-social/webapp/README.md

 ## examples

 ### src/client.js
-This is a module that works in browsers or node, because it uses 'isomorphic-fetch'.
+This is a module that works in browsers or node, because it uses `isomorphic-fetch`.
 It makes http calls to the backend, either hosted locally or via netlify.

 ```js
 require('dotenv').config()